 Google Map of the Gom Benn Village region in Guangdong province, China.

 Gom Benn Village (甘边村) is located among the hills, about four miles north of Taishan (or Toisan in Cantonese), in the Guangdong province of China.
 It’s about 70 miles west of Hong Kong.
+(Here is the link to Gom Benn/Ganbian) on Google Maps).

 Today, it’s pronounced in Mandarin or Pinyin as Ganbian Cun.
 (The Gom Benn Scholarship Fund is legally the Kan Pien Scholarship, another version of its Mandarin pronunciation).